-Mention mountain biking in Slovakia and chances are that you'll hear the name 'Filip Polc'.
-Filip has achieved legendary status in his sport, having started competing on bikes at just four years old in a cyclotrial discipline.
+Mention mountain biking in Slovakia and chances are you'll hear the name Filip Polc.
+Filip has achieved legendary status in his sport, having started competing on bikes at just four years old.

-Filip has also developed a taste for extreme urban downhill riding, competing in the likes of Red Bull Valparaiso Cerro Abajo, the Bratislav City Downhill, and taking the win at Descida das Escadas de Santos in Brazil in 2013.
+By 1994 Filip had begun to divide his efforts between BMX and Cross-Country MTB, before making the switch to full-time mountain biking in 1996.
+Filip has also developed a taste for extreme urban downhill riding, competing in the likes of Red Bull Valparaíso Cerro Abajo, the Bratislav City Downhill, and taking the win at Descida das Escadas de Santos in Brazil in 2013.